 |Age Requirement||10 and older|

-Set sail aboard the SCHOONER LIBERTY CLIPPER for a Bahamas Windjammer Cruise!
+The Tall Ship Liberty Clipper offers sailing vacation windjammer cruises from Nassau, the Bahamas.
 Come explore the Out Islands such as Eleuthera and the Exumas as we island hop from day to day.
 You'll be welcomed aboard by our expert crew who are there for your safety and enjoyment.
-From our qualified Captains to our wonderful cooks, they are there to make your windjammer cruise fun and memorable.
+From our qualified Captains to our wonderful cooks, they are there to make your sailing windjammer cruise fun and memorable.

 A Typical Day on a Bahamas Windjammer Cruise...